-As the keeper of the world’s largest database of FDA 483s, we often get asked, “How do you get a hold of actual 483 reports and who else can see them?”
+As the keeper of the world’s largest database of FDA 483s, we often get asked, “where can I find FDA 483 reports and who else can see them?”

 This is where things get a little tricky.